aragon/geo-browser-contracts/README.md

 ### Main Member Add Helper

 Provides a simple way for any address to request membership on a space.
 It is a adapted version of Aragon's [Multisig plugin](https://github.com/aragon/osx/blob/develop/packages/contracts/src/plugins/governance/multisig/Multisig.sol).
-It creates a proposal to `addMember()` on the main voting plugin and Editors can approve or reject it.
-Once approved, the member create proposals on the main voting plugin.
+It creates a proposal to `addMember()` on the standard governance plugin and Editors can approve or reject it.
+Once approved, the member create proposals on the standard governance plugin.

 #### Methods